campaign-layer/origin-sdk/README.md

 The `CampProvider` component requires a `clientId` prop to be passed in order link the users to your app.
 It can also take the following optional props:

-- `redirectUri` - `string | object` - Either a string that will be used as the redirect URI for all socials, or an object with the following optional properties: `twitter`, `discord`, `spotify`.
+- `redirectUri` - `string | object` - Either a string that will be used as the redirect URI for all socials, or an object with the following optional properties: `twitter`, `spotify`.
 This is used to redirect the user to different pages after they have completed the OAuth flow for a social.
+- `environment` - `string` - The environment to use.
+Can be either `DEVELOPMENT` or `PRODUCTION`.
+Defaults to `DEVELOPMENT`.
+- - the `DEVELOPMENT` environment uses the Camp Testnet while the `PRODUCTION` environment uses the Camp Mainnet.

 ```jsx
 import { CampProvider } from "@campnetwork/origin/react";